acestream/ace-network-docs/docs/library/dao-acestream.md

 </p>

-### 3. Green CDN with unlimited bandwidth and the lowest cost of storage and data delivery in the world
+### 4. Green CDN with unlimited bandwidth and the lowest cost of storage and data delivery in the world

 Unprecedented capabilities and characteristics of Ace Stream P2P CDN:

-- At the software level elimination of the 50 times deficit of Internet bandwidth which equals to 100,000 Tbps
+- Elimination at the software level of a 100-fold shortage of Internet bandwidth which equals to 200,000 Tbps
 - Maintenance of quality level and broadcast stability on a par with satellite broadcasting with much greater coverage/reach
-- Decrease in online broadcasting costs up to 99.9%, in relation to standard/centralised CDN.
+- Decrease in online broadcasting costs up to 99.9%, in relation to standard/centralised CDN
 - Reliable and trouble-free network
 - Transparency of traffic accounting and convenience of mutual settlements
 - Carbon-negative